 If you have a header with both section and subsection for a printed document, you can have the section header in a more prominent position aligned away from the spine, and subsection aligned toward the spine.
 For a printed version, printed front-and-back and stapled or bound, this is enough to distinguish the two; this will certainly work well for those who print it off and insert it in a 3-ring binder.
 However, ASRC governing documents will likely more often be read online as a PDF, usually page-by-page rather than two-pages-per-view.
-Therefore, to distinguish the headers, the section header is in Scala Sans bold, and the subsection header is in Scala Sans light.
+Therefore, to distinguish the headers, the section header is in Scala Sans bold with a 60% tint of black, and the subsection header is in Scala Sans Regular with a 40% tint of black (lighter).
 To deemphasize the headers and page number, which after all are usually less important than the text, they are all in a tint of gray rather than black.

 Running headers are defined in an InDesign document's Master Pages.
-ASRC documents have two defined Type Variable, Section and Subsection.
-The Section variable is the text that has the HeadText1 character style applied; this character style does nothing to the text, but is a sign to pick up the text in a heading that has this character style applied to it and to insert it into the running header.
+ASRC documents have two defined Type Variables, Section and Subsection.
+The Section variable is the text that has the HeadText1 character style applied; this character style does nothing to the text.
+It is a sign to pick up the text in a heading that has this character style applied to it, and to insert it into the running header.
 Similarly, the Subsection Text Variable is defined as the text formatted with the HeadText2 character style.
 The disadvantage of using a character style for this is that you have to apply the character style to some text to get it to appear in the running header.
-It would be easier to assign the Section
+It would be easier to assign the Section and Subsection type variables to a the paragraph style of a particular level of heading.